swnesbitt/ATMS-597-SP-2020/ATMS-597-SP-2020-Project-3/INSTRUCTIONS.md

 * The code must use `xarray` for the data reduction, and `matplotlib` to plot the required visualizations.
 * You can develop the code using Colab Notebooks, or any other way, but the repository should be submitted to GitHub as a python script (i.e., .py, not a notebook!), and include a descriptive README.md.

-Code demo presentation: Each group will have a 5 minute live code demo on 13 February.
-The code demo should also discuss the group's code structure, challenges and solutions, and other
+Results presentation: Each group will have a 5 minute time to present code on Friday, 28 February.
+The presentation should show the results using the figures described above in a slide presentation.

 Formatting and Documentation Requirements:
 * The appropriate references for the data, including DOI numbers, for the datasets used.
-Also, appropriate references to the Climate Stripes creator/technique should be included.
 * The code must contain docstrings and comments where appropriate.
 * The code must be formatted in PEP8.